InfOmics/PANPROVA/README.md

 * `[output_prefix].chimeras.csv` / `[output_prefix].chimeras.tsv`: the per-contribution log of every chimeric event produced during the simulation, in CSV and TSV formats.
 See section *`.chimeras.csv / .chimeras.tsv`* below for the column schema.
 Always emitted; if no chimera event was produced the file contains only the header row.

-When chimera events are produced, `PANPROVA.sh` additionally runs a chimera-aware pangenomic distribution post-processing step that emits a parallel set of pangenomic files that take into account multi-family membership of chimeric genes:
+When chimera events are produced, `PANPROVA.sh` additionally runs a chimera-aware pangenomic distribution post-processing step that emits a parallel set of pangenomic files that take into account multi-family membership of chimeric genes (the *multi-family membership* / "merge" interpretation):

 * `[output_prefix].chimeras.gene_families`: same format as `[output_prefix].gene_families`, but a chimeric gene is listed inside every family whose root ancestor is reachable from the gene via the union of vertical-parent edges and chimeric-donor edges.
 * `[output_prefix].chimeras.family_presence`: same format as `[output_prefix].family_presence`, computed on the chimera-aware family assignment described above.
 * `[output_prefix].chimeras.pan_distribution`: same format as `[output_prefix].pan_distribution`, computed on the chimera-aware family assignment described above.
 * `[output_prefix].chimeras.ancestry`: a flat denormalized TSV listing, for every gene, every ancestor edge.
 Columns are `genome_id`, `gene_id`, `relation`, `ancestor_genome_id`, `ancestor_gene_id`, `event_type`.
 The `relation` column is either `vertical_parent` (one row per gene, from `.gene_parents`; family roots and HGT genes use `(-1, -1)` and `event_type = "-"`) or `chimeric_donor` (one row per chimera contribution; self-donor rows for `INTRA`-* events are preserved and can be filtered by `genome_id, gene_id == ancestor_genome_id, ancestor_gene_id`).

+`PANPROVA.sh` then runs a second post-processing step that emits a parallel set of files implementing the alternative *new-family* ("split") interpretation, in which every genuinely chimeric gene (an acceptor that received material from at least one *other* gene) founds a brand-new gene family of its own — inherited by its vertical descendants — instead of joining its donor families:

+* `[output_prefix].chimeras_newfam.gene_families`: same format as `[output_prefix].gene_families`.
+A genuinely chimeric gene leaves its vertical family and is placed in a new `family_chimera_<genome_id>_<gene_id>` family that its vertical descendants inherit; the pre-fusion ancestor stays in the original family and every other gene resolves to its vertical family as usual.
+The result is a partition (every gene belongs to exactly one family).
+* `[output_prefix].chimeras_newfam.family_presence`: same format as `[output_prefix].family_presence`, computed on the new-family assignment described above.
+* `[output_prefix].chimeras_newfam.pan_distribution`: same format as `[output_prefix].pan_distribution`, computed on the new-family assignment described above.

+Producing both sets of files lets you compare the two interpretations on the same run.

 ----